Freelancer-Protocol/docs/example.md

   <img src="/images/Download.png" alt="accessibility text" >
 </div> -->

-The milestone is now finished, on to the next one!
+This milestone is completed, on to the next one!

 _Go to [this section](https://docs.freelancerprotocol.com/how.html#if-things-go-south) for the cases where Steve rejects the demo or Lisa doesn't upload the deliverable by the deadline._